-Many of these chemicals have been linked to health effects including cancer and birth defects.
-IKEA does not use brominated flame-retardants in any of its furniture or mattresses.
 When buying furniture, stick to natural fabrics: leather, wool and cotton, as they are natural flame-retardants.
 Unfortunately, it is not possible at this time to purchase an Australian compliant car child seat that does not contain fire retardants.

 Also be aware that pyjamas or baby clothes can contain fire retardants.
 These are mostly found in synthetic fabrics such as polyester and nylons.
 Stick to cotton and bamboo.
 Any brand new clothes should be washed a couple of times before using to reduce any chemicals used in their manufacture.